Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Introduction

 \section{Introduction}

-Supervised 3D human pose estimation methods have become very effective~\cite{Iskakov19, Remelli20a, Zou21} when enough annotated training data is available.
-However, this is not always the case since labeling images requires considerable effort, time, and financial resources.
-Hence, there has been growing interest in self-supervised methods~\cite{He20c, Caron21, Bao22, He22, Rhodin19a, Honari22}.
-One way to address this is to learn unsupervised keypoints, distinct from pose labels, whose location and correlation is learned without any supervision by the model.
-The learned keypoints can later be mapped to the target pose of interest such as joint locations.
-On this line of research some self-supervised methods learn to find 2D keypoints ~\cite{Thewlis17a,Zhang18b, Wiles18a,Jakab18, thewlis19, lorenz19, jakab20, Schmidtke21} but do not propose a way to extend them to 3D.
+Human body joint annotations have been commonly leveraged to analyze body posture and kinematics.
+The 3D labels are obtained either through marker-based motion capturing~\cite{Ionescu14a, Sigal10}, wearable inertial-based tracking~\cite{lu2017whole, lopez2016wearable}, or marker-less capturing systems~\cite{Mehta17a, Joo15, Elhayek17}.
+These systems require considerable time, financial resources, manual labor, and sometimes specific capturing setup and clothes to obtain labels.
+Hence, there has been growing interest in unsupervised methods~\cite{He20c, Caron21, Bao22, He22, Rhodin19a, Honari22}, which alleviate or reduce dependence on annotations.
+One way to achieve this is to discover unsupervised keypoints, distinct from pose labels, whose location and correlation are learned without any supervision by the model.
+One advantage of such a system is the discovery of meaningful 3D keypoints without any annotations.
+Another advantage is the reduction of the labeled annotations when the final goal is to map the discovered keypoints to the target pose of interest such as joint locations.
+In this line of research, some self-supervised methods learn to find 2D keypoints ~\cite{Thewlis17a,Zhang18b, Wiles18a,Jakab18, thewlis19, lorenz19, jakab20, Schmidtke21} but do not propose a way to extend them to 3D.

-In this work, we aim to learn in a completely unsupervised fashion to extract 3D keypoints in multi-view image setups, such as the one depicted by Fig.~\ref{fig:teaser}.
-We assume the cameras to be calibrated and have access to an estimate of the background image of the scene but do not require 2D annotations, 3D annotations, or pre-trained models.
-Some approaches~\cite{Suwajanakorn18a, Noguchi22, Chen21f} also extract unsupervised 3D keypoints from input images.
-However, they have only been demonstrated on toy datasets with controllable dynamics and limited variations.
-By contrast, we aim at large datasets, featuring people performing different activities.
+In this work, we aim to learn in a completely unsupervised fashion to discover 3D keypoints in multi-view image setups, such as the one depicted in Fig.~\ref{fig:teaser}.
+We assume the cameras to be calibrated and have access to a rough estimate of the background image of the scene but do not require 2D or 3D annotations, mask labels, or pre-trained models.
+Some approaches~\cite{Suwajanakorn18a, Noguchi22, Chen21f} also extract unsupervised 3D keypoints from images.
+However, they have only been demonstrated on rigid toy datasets with controllable dynamics and limited variations.
+By contrast, we aim at real datasets, featuring people performing diverse activities.

-In this paper, we propose a framework that first extracts unsupervised 2D points from individual images acquired by the cameras.
-These 2D detections are triangulated into potential 3D keypoints.
-Knowing it is easy to learn the foreground subject's mask given an estimate of the background image, we use it to train a network that predicts the foreground subject's mask.
-The potential 3D keypoints are then re-projected into each view to reconstruct this target mask that captures the subject's posture.
-Our complete pipeline is depicted by Figure~\ref{fig:diagram}.
-This framework guarantees that the 3D keypoints satisfy multi-view projection properties while correlating strongly with the actual 3D pose of the subject.
-The 3D keypoints can then easily be mapped to the target 3D pose using a simple linear or multi-layer perceptron network.